Kirsi I. Stjerna, Ph.D.

 First Lutheran, Los Angeles/Southwest California Synod Professor of Lutheran History and Theology, Chair, Pacific Lutheran Theological Seminary, Berkeley.
 2015-ongoing.

-Core Doctoral Faculty, Graduate Theological Union, Berkeley: Theology, Spirituality, History.
+Core Doctoral Faculty, Graduate Theological Union, Berkeley: Theology and Ethics department.
+Historical and Cultural Studies of Religion/Spirituality (Chair, 2022-).
 2016-ongoing.

 Docent, Theological Faculty, University of Helsinki, Finland: History of Christianity and Gender; Theology and Luther.
 2014-ongoing.